 Traffic and Parking Regulations

-Exclusion Zones Specific to UT Health Campus
+Exclusion Zones Specific to HSC Campus

 - A Building patient care areas, including Emergency Room and Behavioral Health Intake